flutter/.github/SECURITY.md

 Any vulnerability reported for any Flutter websites like flutter.dev does not require a release and will be fixed in the website itself.
-Security issues (other than via issue [72555](https://github.com/flutter/flutter/issues/72555)) are not tracked explicitly in the issue database.

 ## Reporting a Vulnerability